B. J. Harrison Reads Merry Christmas

 Part of the Classic Tales with B. J. Harrison series

-B. J. Harrison Reads the Masque of the Red Death
+B. J. Harrison Reads the Mark of the Beast

 by Edgar Allan Poe